mena18/02_trivia_api/backend/README.md

 ## Testing
-To run the tests, run
+To run the tests
+first in the env file specifiy your database test name and username and password then to run the tests , run
 ```
 dropdb trivia_test
 createdb trivia_test